Chirag05B/Lip_Sync_Using_Wav2Lip/Code/README.md

 # Steps to Implement the Lip_Sync_Using_Wav2Lip Notebook

 ## Quick Guide
+1. Create video file named input_video.mp4
+2. Create audio file named input_audio.wav
+3. Both file have to be of similar length
+4. Target face in the input_video.mp4 must be "detectable" at all times

 ## Setup Wav2Lip
 Installing the dependencies and download the pretrained models.
 To do this run the first cell of the notebook.